 From Chankillo, you can head east, up into the Andes to Huaraz and the gorgeous Cordillera Blanca, a majestic ice-peaked mountain range, containing about 70 percent of the world’s tropical glaciers.
 Or you can continue north along the coast for a more complete Peruvian archaeological program, visiting amazing Moche and Chimú sites.

 Let us know if you would like us to design a custom archaeology program to visit Chankillo for your trip to Peru.
-Just reach out to us through Whatsapp or the Contact Us Now form below.
+Just reach out to us through Fertur Peru Travel’s Whatsapp or our Contact Us form.